-- unexpected changes in legal and regulatory requirements and policy changes affecting the markets for semiconductor technology; - . difficulties in managing sales representatives or distributors; - . difficulties in staffing and managing foreign operations; and - . difficulties in protecting our intellectual property outside the United States.
+- . export controls; - . unexpected changes in legal and regulatory requirements and policy changes affecting the markets for semiconductor technology; $\,$ - . difficulties in accounts receivable collection; - . difficulties in managing sales representatives or distributors; - . difficulties in staffing and managing foreign operations; - . difficulties in protecting our intellectual property outside the United States; and - . potentially adverse tax consequences.